Teeming with Tech

 That’s not the case with the 2017 Acura RLX.
 This luxury sedan is teeming with tech, but the RLX doesn’t just include gadgetry as an afterthought; it was designed around it.
 From its sophisticated drivetrain to its user-friendly infotainment system, the 2017 RLX really is a car for people who think technology can make everything better.

 The base RLX comes with a 3.5-liter V6 that produces 310 horsepower and 272 pound-feet of torque.
 It drives the front wheels through a six-speed automatic transmission (with paddle shifters).
 The EPA rates it at 23 mpg combined (20 mpg city, 30 mpg highway).*

 That’s not bad for a big sedan, but what really sets the RLX apart is its standard Precision All-Wheel Steer (P-AWS) system, which automatically turns the rear wheels under certain conditions to give this luxury barge the nimble handling of a much smaller car.

 Acura also offers the RLX Sport Hybrid, which pairs the aforementioned V6 with a three-motor hybrid system, with power being sent to all four wheels via a seven-speed automated manual transmission and Acura's Super Handling All-Wheel Drive (SH-AWD).
 Total system output is rated at 377 hp and 341 lb-ft of torque.
 The EPA rates this powertrain at 29 mpg combined (29 mpg city, 30 mpg highway).*

 Features and Trims

 The 2017 Acura RLX is a four-door, five-seat sedan.
-Prices start at $54,450** for the base, front-wheel drive non-hybrid version.
+Prices start at $54,450 for the tech, front-wheel drive non-hybrid version.**